jordanjlatimer/json-to-html/README.md

  - SVG tag support.

 ## Code Example
-The function `Document` in this example returns a string counstructed based on the tag functions used.
+The function `Document` in this example returns a string constructed based on the tag functions used.
 ```
 import { html, head, title, meta, link, body, h1, p } from "slam-js";